MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 ### Weather

 Arizona is *hot* during June.
-Temperatures in excess of 110ºF (43.3ºC) are not rare so it is important that you bring head coverings for shade and carry enough water with you.
+Temperatures in excess of 110ºF (43.3ºC) are not rare so it is important that you bring a hat for sun protection and carry enough water with you.

 Avoid hiking in the desert during the hot portion of the day (10am - 6pm) as it